Tuition-Free Online Colleges in Michigan 2026

 There are no 100% free online colleges in Michigan.
 All accredited institutions charge tuition and fees, including for online programs.

-However, many public universities in Michigan offer promise programs that function as last-dollar awards.
+However, many public universities and cities in Michigan offer promise programs that function as last-dollar awards.
 This means they cover remaining tuition costs after federal and other aid has been applied.
 Eligible students may also qualify for Federal Pell Grants, institutional scholarships, and programs like Michigan Reconnect.

-How To Get Free or Low-Cost Tuition in Michigan
+How To Get Free Tuition in Michigan

-Institutional Promise Programs
+Institutional Promise Programs And Scholarships

 Employer And Military Tuition Assistance